Selected Policies, Regulations & Procedures

 Sexual harassment consists of unwelcome sexual advances, requests for sexual favors, and other verbal and physical conduct of a sexual nature.

-Any person who believes to have been subjected to sexual harassment by an employee, volunteer, vendor, etc., is encouraged to report the alleged acts immediately to the executive director of Human Resources.
+Any person who believes to have been subjected to sexual harassment by an employee, volunteer, vendor, etc., is encouraged to report the alleged acts immediately to the director of Human Resources.

-If the complaint involves the executive director of Human Resources, the complaint should be filed with the Superintendent.
+If the complaint involves the director of Human Resources, the complaint should be filed with the Superintendent.

 If the complaint involves the Superintendent, the complaint should be filed with the president of the Board of Education.